PFAS Water Filter Guide: Carbon, RO and Certified Claims

 Start with the water report

-If you are on public water, read the utility report and any PFAS notices.
-If you are on a private well near a known source or local concern, testing may be necessary.
+If you are on public water, read the utility report and any PFAS notices; our guide to reading your water quality report shows where to look.
+If you are on a private well near a known source or local concern, testing may be necessary, and the private well water filter guide covers that workflow.

 The right filter depends on what is actually in the water.